Kings Without Kingdoms.

 It means facing your wounds without handing out blame.

-It means holding your anger, your fear, your mess; and doing something useful with it.
+It means holding your anger, your fear, your mess, and doing something useful with it.

-It’s not about being flawless.
-It’s about being accountable.
+It's not about being flawless.

-Because if your loved ones are paying the price for your unhealed shit, you’re not leading, you’re leaking.
+Because if your loved ones are paying the price for your unhealed shit, you're not leading - you're leaking.

 A real king does the internal work.